cambridge-cares/TheWorldAvatar/UK_Power_Generation_Units_BMRS/Python/Code/ukpowergeneration/README.txt

+Generic Description

+This module retrieves generation data for UK generation units.
+These units are also mapped to stations, and are consistent between the BMRS and DUKES data sources.

+Data Source

+This script imports data from the BMRS (https://www.bmreports.com/bmrs/?q=eds/main) which includes information on the output of generation units.

+Code Execution Details:

 'generation_data_importer.py', 'generate_visualisation_data.py' are the main scripts, but to run this locally from scratch there are a number of steps.

 Steps to run: